 Council will undertake an annual review of the CEO's TRP, following an initial review at the completion of the CEO's first six (6) months employment with the Shire of East Pilbara.
-Annual reviews are to be initiated by Council prior to 31 March in each year.
+Annual reviews are to be undertaken concurrently with the CEO's Annual Performance Review.
+In the event of the Salaries and Allowances Tribunal releasing a Determination or amendment to a Determination which has a material effect on the remuneration entitlements of the CEO, an additional review may take place at the request of the CEO.